RockyMounts BackStage Swing Away Platform Review

 Ease of Everyday Use

 It features an easy-to-reach tilt release handle at the end of the main support arm that is easily manipulated with one hand.
-The action of the tilt release handle is similar to the T2 Pro XT, and much easier to use than the lower scoring Yakima BackStage Rack which had a difficult to release lever system.
-In general, the tray style hitch rack design is inherently easier to use than other styles of racks due to a low loading height.
-The BackStage is no exception, and our testers found the front wheel clamps and the rear tire clamps to relatively hassle free.
+In general, the platform hitch rack design is inherently easier to use than other styles of racks due to a low loading height.
+The BackStage is no exception, and our testers found the front wheel clamps and the rear tire clamps to be relatively hassle-free.

-The swing away feature is unique to the BackStage and allows the rack to be rotated towards the passenger side of the vehicle to enhance access to the rear of the vehicle.
+The swing-away feature is unique to the BackStage and allows the rack to be swung out towards the passenger side to enhance access to the rear of the vehicle.
 Other brands have followed suit and now the Kuat Pivot is available as an aftermarket accessory that can adapt any hitch mount rack to function in this way.
 Swinging the rack is accomplished by turning the large T style handle at the rear to release the threaded pin, and then pulling the tray portion of the rack to the side.
-Pivoting the rack out of the way is relatively easy to do even with bikes loaded.
+Pivoting the rack out of the way is relatively easy to do, even with bikes loaded.

-However, once the model is two to the side, it takes up a lot of room, so you might want to double park if you're going to try this in a parking lot.
+Once it is opened to the side it takes up a lot of room, so you might want to double park if you're going to try this in a parking lot.
 The BackStage also has a tilt function, which allows for the tailgate or rear hatch of some vehicles to open with the rack on the vehicle.
 Even with no bikes on board, the rack does not tilt far enough down to allow some swinging van doors to open, and those who may want full, unobstructed access to the rear of their vehicle may also enjoy this swing-away feature.

 Ease of Removal and Storage

-While the swing away feature is a game changer for many van travelers, the pivot mechanism adds a considerable amount of weight to the BackStage, about 16 lbs more than the Monorail on its own.
+While the swing-away feature is a game-changer for many van travelers, the pivot mechanism adds a considerable amount of weight to the BackStage, about 16 lbs more than the Monorail on its own.

-At 60 lbs, the BackStage is 9 lbs heavier than the rather bulky T2 Pro XT, and almost twice the weight of the Kuat Sherpa.
-The BackStage is a beast, and mounting the rack to your vehicle can be a bear, particularly for those who are smaller in stature.
+At 60 lbs, the BackStage is quite heavy, and mounting the rack to your vehicle can be a bear, particularly for those who are smaller in stature.
 All of the hitch racks we tested are somewhat awkward to carry, but the pivoting arm of the BackStage adds to the difficulty by making the rack even more unbalanced, as the weight is not centered.
 The BackStage does not take up any more storage space than its competitors, but due to the weight, we recommend finding a place to store it that minimizes the distance to your vehicle.

 RockyMounts only makes the BackStage for 2-inch receivers.
 With only 13" of clearance to the center of the first tray, we encountered problems with handlebars making contact with the back of some vehicles.
-For comparison, the Thule T2 Pro XT has an impressive 18.5" of spacing to the first tray.
-For those running 800mm handle bars this is a big issue.
+For those running 800mm handlebars this could be an issue.
 During testing, we were not able to put bikes on the inside tray that had bars longer than 760mm when using the BackStage on a Sprinter van.
 RockyMounts does make an 8-inch hitch extension for those who may encounter clearance issues.

 Ease of Assembly